qteatime/kate/docs/source/user/manual/intro/install.rst

-If you don't know how to run a web server, or would rather not manage a server on your own, but still want the added control and privacy of having your own Kate instance, services like Netlify or Digital Ocean's App Platform will let you upload a the zip file above and get a managed server for free (up to certain usage limits).
+If you don't know how to run a web server, or would rather not manage a server on your own, but still want the added control and privacy of having your own Kate instance, services like Netlify or Digital Ocean's App Platform will let you upload the zip file above and get a managed server.
+Be sure to check their usage prices and compare before you sign up for anything.
 Other similar managed services exist elsewhere.

 .. important::